-Remote cameras and corrals were deployed at 93 sites and were checked for pictures and hair collection 154 times during 2020 (Tables 6 and 7, Figure 5).
-Grizzly bears were detected by cameras at 21 sites.
-Genetic DNA results are not yet complete from collected hair at sites in 2020 and we will report 2020 genetic results in the 2021 report.
-Cameras detected females with cubs at 4 corral sites (Blue-Grass, Long-Smith, and Myrtle BMUs) and one female with yearlings at one site within Long-Smith BMU.
+Remote cameras and corrals were deployed at 130 sites and were checked for pictures and hair collection 198 times during 2021 (Tables 6 and 7, Figure 5).
+Grizzly bears were detected by cameras at 38 sites.
+Genetic DNA results are not yet complete from collected hair at sites in 2021 and we will report 2021 genetic results in the 2022 report.
+Cameras detected females with cubs at 4 corral sites (all within and near Myrtle BMU) and multiple females with yearlings or two-year-olds among nine sites within Long-Smith, Blue-Grass, Kalispel-Granite, State Land, and Le Clerc BMUs.
 In addition, crews set up cameras at some rub sites and opportunistically along roadways and trails presumed to be on grizzly bear travel routes.
-This extended effort documented presence of two additional female grizzly bears with young in upper reaches of Blue-Grass BMU (Malcom, Bog, Blue Joe, and Grass Creeks), one of which was an unduplicated female with a single cub.
+This extended effort documented eight additional site detections of female grizzly bears with young (Blue-Grass and Long-Smith BMUs).
 Several other single individuals were photographed at trail camera sites.
 Hair samples were collected from signposts, bridges, and rub trees, as observed opportunistically by study personnel.
-Since 2013, interagency personnel have identified and installed 514 bear rub locations in the SE.
-During 2020, 442 rub sites were checked a total of 1,800 times.
+Since 2013, interagency personnel have identified and installed 532 bear rub locations in the SE.
+During 2021, 450 rub sites were checked a total of 1,892 times.

-In total from corral, rub, or opportune methods, 2,141 samples were collected in the SE in 2020 (27% corral, 68% rub, 4% opportune).
-All hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 791 samples collected were sent to Wildlife Genetics International for analysis.
-Lab analysis for 2020 samples has not yet been completed.
+In total from corral, rub, or opportune methods, 2,955 samples were collected in the SE in 2021 (34% corral, 63% rub, 3% opportune).
+All hair samples were visually examined by study personnel to screen out hair that appeared to be black bear and the remaining 921 samples collected were sent to Wildlife Genetics International for analysis.
+Lab analysis for 2021 samples has not yet been completed.

-In 2019, 114 rub sites (28% of checked) yielded grizzly bear hair.
-The rub effort alone identified 26 individual grizzly bears.
-Hair collection efforts via corral and rub sites genetically detected 35 individual grizzly bears within the U.S. in 2019.
-One additional bear was genetically detected from an opportunistic hair collection (i.e., collections along trails, at trapsites, on cattle fencing or tree staubs).
-Nine other bears were detected via opportunistic means, yet all nine were also detected with corral or rub methods.
-Six of the 8 bears collared or captured for research monitoring in 2019 were also detected via rub, corral, or opportune DNA collections.
+In 2020, 111 rub sites (25% of checked) yielded grizzly bear hair.
+The rub effort alone identified 25 individual grizzly bears.
+Hair collection efforts via corral and rub sites genetically detected 32 individual grizzly bears within the U.S. in 2020.
+One additional bear was genetically detected from an opportunistic hair collection (i.e., collections along trails, at trap sites, on cattle fencing or tree staubs).
+Six of the 8 bears collared or captured for research monitoring in 2020 were also detected via rub, corral, or opportune DNA collections.

-In total, all combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (21 female, 19 male, 4 unknown) alive and within the U.S. portion of the SE grizzly bear population at some point during 2019.
-Two of these bears were known dead at the end of 2019 (adult female #2003, human-caused; subadult male #865, management removal).
-We were able to assign sex-age class to all 44 individuals detected.
-Pre-census sexage class distribution consisted of 32% adult females, 27% adult males, 18% subadults, and 23% dependents in 2019.
-New genotypes from individuals detected in 2019 were added to the grizzly bear genetic database from the South Selkirk Mountains that now contains 192 individuals, 1983-2019.
+In total, all combined efforts (hair collection, photos, captures) identified a minimum 44 individual grizzly bears (17 female, 21 male, 6 unknown [all cubs]) alive and within the U.S. portion of the SE grizzly bear population at some point during 2020.
+Two of these bears were known dead at the end of 2020 (yearling female, human-caused, vehicle strike; subadult male, human-caused, found dead with snare around neck).
+We were able to assign sex-age class to 42 individuals detected.
+Pre-census sex-age class distribution consisted of 26% adult females, 24% adult males, 24% subadults, and 26% dependents in 2020.
+New genotypes from individuals detected in 2020 were added to the grizzly bear genetic database from the South Selkirk Mountains that now contains 198 individuals, 1983-2020.